 Annual Report by the Office of Compliance and Risk Management

-The NYU Office of Compliance and Risk Management submits an annual report to the General Counsel and Secretary of the University regarding the Conflicts of Interest for which reporting is requested by the Board of Trustees, the President, or the General Counsel.
+The NYU Office of Compliance and Risk Management submits an annual report to the General Counsel and Secretary of the University regarding the Conflicts of Interest being managed and other Conflicts of Interest for which reporting is requested by the Board of Trustees, the President, or the General Counsel.

 Annual Report by the General Counsel and Secretary of the University

 The General Counsel and Secretary of the University reviews all initial and annual disclosure forms and submits an annual report to the Board of Trustees regarding Conflicts of Interest involving Covered Persons, including any that will be reported on NYU’s IRS Form 990.